This classic adaptation of horror novel Rosemary’s Baby is a modern metropolitan gothic story with a trump card of sensational excess.

 Husband Guy sets-up Rosemary to be raped while semi-conscious so it’s almost neither here nor there if it’s by Satan himself.

 The film’s big reveal is that witches like the Bramford coven are literally creating hell on Earth through their worship and enabling of Satan.
 But Rosemary already lives in a kind of socially condoned hell.
-She has a fabulous apartment and stylish clothes but has no right to refuse her husband’s sexual advances (awake or not).
+She has a fabulous apartment and stylish clothes, but no right to refuse her husband’s sexual advances (awake or not).

 Eventually Rosemary suspects the coven of doing “unspeakable” things.
 But the real unspeakable thing is not being able to recognise or say her husband has raped her – or to expect any protection from the law.